Session of Christ

-The Session of Christ or heavenly session is a Christian doctrine stating that Jesus Christ is seated at the right hand of God the Father in Heaven—the word "session" is an archaic noun meaning "sitting".
+The Session of Christ or heavenly session is a Christian doctrine stating that Jesus is seated at the right hand of God the Father in Heaven—the word "session" is an archaic noun meaning "sitting".
 Although the word formerly meant "the act of sitting down", its meaning is somewhat broader in current English usage, and is used to refer to a sitting for various reasons, such as a teaching session, or a court or council being in session.
 The New Testament also depicts Jesus as standing and walking in Heaven, but the Session of Christ has special theological significance because of its connection to the role of Christ as King.
 The Session of Christ is one of the doctrines specifically mentioned in the Apostles' Creed, where "sitteth on the right hand of God the Father Almighty" immediately follows the statement of the Ascension.

 Etymology

-The word "session" is an archaic noun meaning sitting.
+Session is an archaic noun meaning sitting.
 Wayne Grudem notes that the word formerly meant "the act of sitting down," but that it no longer has that sole meaning in ordinary English usage today.
 This language is used in Psalm 110:1 and Hebrews 10:12.
 In Acts 7:55, however, Stephen sees Jesus standing at the right hand of God.
-This may represent Jesus "rising momentarily from the throne of glory to greet his proto-martyr," standing as a witness to vindicate Stephen's testimony, or preparing to return.
+This may represent Jesus "rising momentarily from the throne of glory to greet his proto-martyr," standing as a witness to vindicate Stephen's testimony, or preparing to to return.

-In the Book of Revelation 2:1, on the other hand, Jesus is referred to as walking among the seven golden lampstands.
-Robert Mounce suggests that since these lampstands represent seven churches, Jesus' motion indicates that he is "present in their midst and aware of their activities."
+In Revelation 2:1, on the other hand, Jesus is referred to as walking among the seven golden lamp-stands.
+Robert H. Mounce suggests that since these lamp-stands represent the seven churches of Asia, Jesus's motion indicates that he is "present in their midst and aware of their activities."